More and more health systems are making the move to Epic, and as the new year begins, we expect this trend to accelerate.

 Our team has extensive experience supporting legacy applications.
 We are highly ranked on KLAS for both Cerner and Epic application support.
 HCTec was also listed in the Top 5 of KLAS’ 2020 Implementation Leadership Report for our Epic Implementations.

 Additionally, Cerner named HCTec a partner in support of the United States Veteran’s Administration Electronic Health Record Modernization Project.
-This $10 billion project will unite the Veterans Affairs and Department of Defense (DoD) on a single EMR system.
+This $10 billion project will unite the Veterans Affairs and Department of Defense (DoD) on a single EHR system.

 Want to learn more?